moellernicolai/blog/docs/cloud/writing-configuration/config-oriented-code.md

 If you feel that Example 1 is no more readable than Example 2, my bet is that you would feel differently if we threw a bunch of other resources types into the mix.
 You may also be wondering why I use YAML instead of HCL in Example 1.
-If either of these apply to you, please refer to the subsequent article, *A configuration oriented approach to Terraform*, for more details.
+If either of these apply to you, please refer to the subsequent article in this series, *Configuration oriented Terraform code*.

 ### Parse the configuration imperatively when needed
 Configuration oriented approaches usually require custom imperative logic.